optimizely/agent/docs/readme-sync/v4.0/deploy-as-a-microservice/012 - quickstart-for-agent.md

 print(resp.json())
 ```

 The decide API is a POST to signal to the caller that there are side-effects.
 Namely, this endpoint results in a "decision" event sent to Optimizely analytics for the purpose of analyzing A/B test results.
-A "decision" will NOT be sent if the feature flag is simply part of a delivery.
+By default a "decision"  is not sent if the feature flag is simply part of a delivery.